msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 # TODO list

-&emsp; • Add checks for heroism, power infusion
+&emsp; • Add checks for heroism, power infusion, nature's grace

 &emsp; • Add a dashboard to visualize the top rotations used per boss with filters for kill time, N healers, spriest/innervate, etc